hyperledger/identus-cloud-agent/README.md

 To start playing with Cloud Agent, we recommend using the Dev configuration.
 Pre-production and production configurations are intended for real-world use cases and require additional more complex configurations of the Distributed Ledger stack setup.

-> If you're interested in a hosted version of Cloud Agent, please, contact us at [Identus](https://www.hyperledger.org/projects/identus).
+> If you're interested in a hosted version of Cloud Agent, please, contact us via the [Identus site](https://www.hyperledger.org/projects/identus).

 #### System requirements